plana93/From-PhD-to-ML-Interviews-With-Python/ML_Interview_Preparation/Machine Learning /theory/README.md

 <ins>Limited Complexity:</ins> The methods are more suited to simpler problems.
 <ins>Poor Fit:</ins> In practice the methods are unlikely to match the underlying mapping function.

-**Nonparametric**: Algorithms that do not make strong assumptions about the form of the mapping function are called nonparametric machine learning algorithms.
+:white_check_mark: **Nonparametric**: Algorithms that do not make strong assumptions about the form of the mapping function are called nonparametric machine learning algorithms.
 By not making assumptions, they are free to learn any functional form from the training data.
 **examples Nonparametric**: k-Nearest Neighbors